Highlights of Croatia

 Spend the day wandering along the well-marked trails in the Plitvice Lakes National Park, which follow the course of 16 crystal blue-green lakes on their dramatic and cascading descent over 92 travertine barriers and waterfalls.
 Over the millennia, the waters of these lakes have dissolved the limestone rock and carved out the valley in which they now lie.
 Through the sedimentation of calcium carbonate and the work of special kinds of algae and moss, travertine has been deposited to form the natural dams that separate the lakes.
 This dynamic process continues with new falls breaking through the travertine barriers and constantly changing the look of this icon national park.

-A popular circuit leads you from the Upper Lakes, taking a ferry across Lake Kozjak and then the path twists between the Lower Lakes.
+The tour leader will guide you on a circuit which leads from the Upper Lakes, taking a ferry across Lake Kozjak and then follows the path twisting between the Lower Lakes.
 Every turn leads to new scenery and yet another stunning waterfall.
-The walk is mostly on wooden promenades and you can either follow the Red Dot Walk, which takes around five to six hours or the shorter Yellow Dot Walk for about three to four hours.
+The walk is mostly on wooden promenades and takes around three hours.
+Stay: Plitvice Resort Jelena (Comfortable) (B)

-The trip ends after breakfast at our hotel in Seget Donji.
+The trip ends after breakfast at out hotel in Dubrovnik.

-There are no activities planned today, so you are free to depart from Seget Donji at any time.
-If your flight departs later in the day, luggage storage facilities are available at our hotel and you can spend more time discovering historic Trogir.
-If you would like an airport transfer today, you'll need to depart from Split Airport (SPU), which is only around 20 minutes' drive away.
+There are no activities planned today, so you are free to depart from Dubrovnik at any time.
+If your flight is departing later in the day, luggage storage facilities are available at our hotel.
+If you would like to receive a complimentary airport transfer today, you need to depart from Dubrovnik Airport (DBV) which is a 25 kilometre, 35 minute drive from Dubrovnik.
 (B)

 Trip Inclusions